miroapp/app-examples/examples/stickynotes-to-shapes/README.md

 ```
 .
 ├── src
 │  └── index.js <-- The code for the entry point lives here.
-For this sample app, all the logic is contained here.
+For this app, all the logic is contained here.
 └── index.html <-- The app entry point.
 This is the value you assign to 'sdkUri' in the app manifest file.
 ```